Plan your Lansing Summer Things to Do Bucket List

 22) Play capture the flag at a big field in one of our parks.

 23) Send snail mail and continue friendships through being a pen pal.

-Engage Your Brain at a Lansing Area Summer Camp
+Engage Their Minds at a Lansing Area Summer Camp

 Spending time at summer camp is a treasured activity for a lot of families.
 Whether it’s gymnastics, STEAM, art or literacy, Lansing has dozens of options for kids to have a fun new summer thing to do.